zerolawtech/ZAP-Tech/docs/issuing-entity.rst

     Emitted after a new token contract has been associated via ``IssuingEntity.addToken``.

-.. method:: IssuingEntity.RegistrarSet(address indexed registrar, bool allowed)
+.. method:: IssuingEntity.RegistrarSet(address indexed registrar, bool permitted)

     Emitted by ``IssuingEntity.setRegistrar`` when a new KYC registrar contract is added, or an existing registrar is restricted or permitted.